2019 Washington Nationals season: August

 August saw the Nationals post their best win–loss record of the season to date, at 19–7.
 They finished the month with a 76–58 record, good for first place in the National League Wild Card race and second in the National League East Division, 5.5 games back of the Atlanta Braves.

 September

 With rosters expanding, the Nationals activated a slew of veterans from the injured list: first baseman Ryan Zimmerman and pitchers Sean Doolittle, Jeremy Hellickson, and Austin Voth, all of whom had completed rehab assignments in the minor leagues the previous month.
-The team also recalled catcher Raudy Read from the Class-AAA Fresno Grizzlies, along with infielder Adrián Sánchez and outfielder Andrew Stevenson from the Class-AA Harrisburg Senators, giving them an active roster of 32.
+The team also recalled catcher Raudy Read from the Triple-A Fresno Grizzlies, along with infielder Adrián Sánchez and outfielder Andrew Stevenson from the Double-A Harrisburg Senators, giving them an active roster of 32.
 On September 1, the Nationals completed their three-game sweep of the division-rival Miami Marlins, with Zimmerman contributing a two-run home run in the win behind left-hander Patrick Corbin.
 Corbin became the third Nationals starting pitcher, behind Stephen Strasburg and Max Scherzer, to pass the 200-strikeout threshold for the season.